Kristina01111000/Drws_site/README.md

 - Skeinific is definitely a person, make sure she is confirmed

 How does facebook, twitter, youtube, instagram, tiktok, the site, patreon connect to each other

-Add an email list only sign up
-30 day challenge is still free fix the form so people get added to constnat contact -> talk to peepso support

-see if i can connect the constnat contact form to the pepso form, they sit on top of each other now, they can only do one at a time -> contacted peepso support, currently the sign up for email doesn't go through

 8/24
 Have a link that says “not sure you are ready to join?
 Try our free 30 day challenge”